paladin-t/b8/README.md

 BASIC8 is an integrated fantasy computer for game and other program development.
 Users can create, share and play cartridges in a BASIC dialect, with retro 8-bit style flavour, and some built-in tools for editing sprites, maps, sounds, etc.

-This project is WIP, any documented features and behaviours may be changed.
+This project is WIP, any documented features and behaviours may be changed in official release.

 **Credits**